 2. Do your research

 While doing business in the UAE has some benefits, like high security of investing, great infrastructure and growth of national economy, there are some activities that are prohibited by law.
 These activities can be divided into several categories.
 For instance, alcoholic products or semi-finished products made of pork are a definite no-no. Gambling (in various forms) are also prohibited and so is anything of dubious moral content.
 Prostitution and narcotics are also strongly prohibited, nonetheless, this is the case in a lot of countries and regions, which is why it shouldn’t come as too great of a culture shock.
 Either way, start by checking if your business is allowed in Dubai, in the first place.

 3. Three jurisdictions

 The city itself may not seem that large.
-However, business setup greatly depends on where the jurisdiction for your business falls under.
+However, international business setup greatly depends on where the jurisdiction for your business falls under.
 There are three major zones, the Mainland, Free zone and Offshore.
 This will affect some of the most important factors like the company’s ownership status and tax that it falls under.
 The free zone is ideal for those starting without a local partner, yet, rental prices here tend to be substantially higher than regular rental prices in the city, for this very reason.

 4. Find reliable local partners

 Previously, we’ve discussed several factors that are specific to Dubai.
 Now, we’re not suggesting that it’s impossible for you to handle all of this on your own but it’s much easier to find reliable local partners that can help you with the logistics of the setting up a business in Dubai.
 In this way, you can get someone skilled at corporate structuring, navigating visa and government approvals via their government liaisons, as well as management consulting.
 Needless to say, the services of such an agency can even be used for mergers and acquisitions.
 Other than this, you also need the assistance of skilled local lawyers and it would be wise to consult them at every step.